 A pump lever on the top of the gun built up its concussive power.
 With each pump, the gun compressed a charge of air, ready to blast with a pull of the trigger.

 Shot through the funnel-shaped barrel end, a blast of air could blow out a candle at twenty feet, or it could simply scare the crap out of friends, siblings and/or pets.

 Unfortunately, not every kid played nice with the Air Blaster Gun.
 The toy was eventually pulled from the Wham-O line in the late 1970’s, and according to schoolyard rumour, the reason for the disappearance was that certain less-than-genius-level kids were pointing the things into their own ears or the ears of others (a sure recipe for hearing damage).

 Perhaps for that very reason, Wham-O didn’t bring the Air Blaster Gun back with the rest of its classic toy line-up in the late 90’s.

-Absence does make the toy gun cooler, however, and the Air Blaster has become a very hot property on the collectibles market.
+Absence does make the toy gun cooler, however, and the Air Blaster has become a very hot property on the collectables market.
 Times may change, but nothing dims the dream of owning your very own spaceman ray gun.